will-clarke/wclarke.net/src/posts/2015-03-01--hide-files-from-git-index.md

 ---
 date: 2015-03-01
-tags:
+tags: - git - tips
-- Git
-- Tips
 title: Hide files from Git Index
+description: git update-index --assume-unchanged <file>
 ---

 If you want to hide an already-commited file in Git, you can: